Capitol riot hearings opening, focused on extremists, Trump - NewsBreak

 “The other will be the sequence of events leading up to a violent mob attack on the Capitol to stop the counting of Electoral College votes and block the peaceful balance of power,” he said.

+First up will be wrenching accounts from police who engaged in hand-to-hand combat with the mob, with testimony from U.S. Capitol Police Officer Caroline Edwards, who was seriously injured in the attack.

-One witness scheduled Thursday was documentary maker Nick Quested, who filmed the Proud Boys storming the Capitol — along with a pivotal meeting between the group's then-chairman Henry "Enrique" Tarrio and another extremist group, the Oath Keepers, the night before in nearby parking garage.
+Also appearing Thursday will be documentary maker Nick Quested, who filmed the Proud Boys storming the Capitol — and a pivotal leadership meeting with another extremist group, the Oath Keepers, the night before in nearby parking garage.

-Court documents show that members of the Proud Boys and Oath Keepers were discussing as early as November a need to fight to keep Trump in office.
-Leaders both groups and some members have since been indicted on rare sedition charges over the military-style attack.
+Leaders of both groups, along with some members, have since been indicted on rare sedition charges over the military-style attack.

 Information from Trump’s daughter Ivanka Trump, who urged her father to call off the rioters, is likely to be shared from her private appearance before the committee.